What is academic advising?

 Connecting with your advisor is important for academic success.
 Advisors can help you

-• Assess your interests, abilities, and career goals;
+- Assess your interests, abilities, and career goals.

-• Select the courses required to complete your degree;
+- Select the courses required to complete your degree.

-• Make full use of the resources and facilities at Durham Tech;
+- Make full use of the resources and facilities at Durham Tech.

-• Understand college policies and procedures; and
+- Understand college policies and procedures.

-• Develop strategies to be successful in the college environment and beyond.
+- Develop strategies to be successful in the college environment and beyond.

 Who is my academic advisor?

-New Students – Your initial meeting with an academic advisor will occur during a ConnectSession, Durham Tech's student orientation.
-ConnectSession advisors are specially trained to assist you with course selection for your first semester and with your transition to Durham Tech.
+After attending a ConnectSession, students should meet with an academic advisor during walk-in hours.
+Beginning the enrollment process early will help you avoid long wait times during walk-in advising and give you access to a wider selection of course options.
+Academic advisors are specially trained to assist you with course selection for your first semester and with your transition to Durham Tech.
 You will receive information about the programs, resources, and services available to students.
 Make the most of your advising meeting and ask questions – we're here to help!

 When do I see my advisor?

 You should plan to meet with your assigned advisor each semester prior to registration.
-It is your responsibility to schedule this appointment or submit a request for online advising.
+It is your responsibility to schedule this appointment or submit a request for online advising to your assigned advisor.
 Check the website for important dates and contact your advisor at least two weeks prior to your assigned registration time.
 During the summer, when faculty advisors are off-contract, returning students may receive advising services in the Admissions and Enrollment Services Center or at Orange County Campus during walk-in hours or participate in online advising.
 If you are having trouble with your classes or experiencing difficulties adjusting to college, we encourage you to speak with your advisor sooner.
 Advisors can also be a great resource as you explore career options or make plans to transfer to a four-year institution.
 Feel free to seek advice from your academic advisor as you face significant educational decisions.

 Being prepared will help you make the most of advising.

-• Check your ConnectMail account regularly for updates from your advisor and other college departments.
+- Check your ConnectMail account regularly for updates from your advisor and other college departments.

-• Schedule appointments with your advisor in a timely manner and don't be late.
+- Schedule appointments with your advisor in a timely manner and don't be late.

-• Review your plan of study and think about which classes you would like to take prior to your meeting.
+- Review your plan of study and think about which classes you would like to take prior to your meeting.

 - Become familiar with the academic policies and procedures outlined in the College Catalog.

-• Seek assistance as soon as a problem arises.
+- Seek assistance as soon as a problem arises.
 Do not wait!